SebastianGTTS/situational-business-model-developer/src/app/modules/README.md

 - HypoMoMap
 - Whiteboard

-Each of these three has a tool module and an artifact module defined.
+Each of these three has a tool module and a meta artifact module defined.

 ## How to add a new Module

+### Prerequisites

+Before you can use any of our schematics, you must build them.
+To do this, go to the folder `module-schematics` and run `npm install` and then `npm build`.
+After that, you can run our schematics from the root of the repository.

-### Artifact Module
+### Meta Artifact Module

 Run the following command

 ```
-ng generate ./module-schematics:artifact-module
+ng generate ./module-schematics:meta-artifact-module
 ```

-Additionally, add the artifact module (`*ArtifactModule`) in the `imports` section of `app.module.ts`.
+Additionally, add the meta artifact module (`*MetaArtifactModule`) in the `imports` section of `app.module.ts`.
 The star (`*`) stands for your chosen module name.

-The command already creates a basic artifact module with a single definition.
-You need to adapt the names in `*-artifact.service.ts`.
+The command already creates a basic meta artifact module with a single definition.
+You need to adapt the names in `*-meta-artifact.service.ts`.
-Furthermore, you need to implement the methods in `*-artifact-api.service.ts` to describe how to copy and remove artifacts, and how to get a default name for artifacts.
-Currently, all modules are using the default database to store their artifacts, you can look into the example artifact module for an easy example.
+Furthermore, you need to implement the methods in `*-meta-artifact-api.service.ts` to describe how to copy and remove meta artifacts, and how to get a default name for meta artifacts.
+Currently, all modules are using the default database to store their meta artifacts, you can look into the example meta artifact module for an easy example.

 The command also created some `register`-methods.
-These can be used by tool modules to register themselves as methods to create, edit, and view artifacts.
-It is up to you whether you want to implement these methods directly inside the artifact module or via registration in a tool module.
+These can be used by tool modules to register themselves as methods to create, edit, and view meta artifacts.
+It is up to you whether you want to implement these methods directly inside the meta artifact module or via registration in a tool module.
 Currently, only the latter option is used.

 ### Tool Module